 Welcome to Glenn's Pens

 A fountain pen is one of your permanent possessions.
-Not a pen tossed when the ink runs dry.
+Not something that is tossed when the ink runs dry.
 There is an attachment to your pen.
 Your pen is personal.
 Not only is owning a fountain pen personal, but writing with a fountain pen is a personal experience.
 The nib responds to the hand.
 The ink selected gives your writing a personal characteristic.

 I am an avid user of fountain pens, and Glenn's Pens is all about fountain pens, inks, stores and companies and the pleasure of owning and using a personally selected fountain pen.